 University of Massachusetts Medical School

 GB declares that he has no competing interests.

 Dr Gary Blanchard would like to gratefully acknowledge Dr David Dosa, a previous contributor to this topic.
-DD declares that he has no competing interests.

 Assistant Clinical Professor of Medicine